kmarusek/Bevi/wp-content/plugins/wp-user-avatar/readme.txt

 ### Excellent Features of ProfilePress

+ProfilePress is suited for selling non-physical goods, including online courses, paid memberships, subscriptions, selling services, selling event tickets, accepting donations, selling digital downloads, etc.

+= Multiple Payment Processors =

+Easily connect to Stripe to collect payments.
+We are working on adding additional gateways (PayPal, Mollie, Square, PayStack, RazorPay, Mercado Pago) in the future.

+= Powerful Payment Options =

+One-time payments, subscriptions, subscriptions with free trials, payment plans (installments), donations.
+We cover ways you may want to get paid.

+= Coupon Discounts =

+Incentivize your buyers with a coupon discount to increase sales.
+You can easily create unlimited coupons and automatically add coupons with a URL parameter.

 = Custom Frontend Forms =

-Create amazing login, user registration, password reset and edit profile forms with our drag-and-drop and advanced builders.
+Create excellent checkout, login, user registration, password reset, and edit profile forms with our drag-and-drop builder.
 Your members will never have to see your WordPress admin panel.
-Everything is handled on the frontend.
+Everything is handled in the frontend.

+* **Conversion Optimized Checkout** – Let users make payments to you and subscribe to your membership plans.
 * **User Registration Forms** – Let users signup via a custom registration form.
 * **Login & Password Reset Forms** – Allow users to log in and reset their passwords.
 * **User Dashboard** – My Account page and edit profile forms for users to manage their profile details and account settings.
 * **Automatic Registration & Login Redirect** – Auto login users after they register and redirect them after they sign in, log out and reset their passwords.
-* Add login, logout, register and profile links to your website navigation menu that will change based on whether the user is logged in or not.
+* Add login, logout, register, and profile links to your website navigation menu that will change based on whether the user is logged in.

 = User Profiles & Member Directories =

-Add beautiful user profiles to your site that display the profile picture and information of your users.
+Add beautiful user profiles to your site that display your users' profile pictures and information.
 And create searchable and filterable member directories allowing users to find each other.

-We also provide shortcodes to display users avatars and allow users to upload their profile pictures from the front-end of your site.
+We also provide shortcodes to display users' avatars and allow users to upload their profile pictures from the front-end of your site.

 = Advanced and Drag-and-Drop Form Builder =

-We took the pain out of creating user profiles, member directories, forms with our intuitive drag-and-drop builder.
+We took out the pain of creating user profiles, member directories, and forms with our intuitive drag-and-drop builder.

-We also provide an advanced form builder that gives you the flexibility to build any type of form.
-With knowledge of HTML, you code the form in combination with our expressive shortcodes, make it pretty with CSS and we handle the rest.
+We also provide an advanced form builder that gives you the flexibility to build any form.
+With knowledge of HTML, you code the form with our expressive shortcodes, make it pretty with CSS, and we handle the rest.

 = Customisable Pre-Built Templates =

 Never start from scratch again.
-ProfilePress comes with several beautiful, customizable pre-built templates for user profile, member directory and forms to help you save even more time.
+ProfilePress comes with several beautiful, customizable pre-built templates for user profiles, member directory, and forms to help you save even more time.

 = Access & Content Restriction =

 ProfilePress gives you fine-grained control over what content your users can see based on your [protection rules](https://profilepress.com/article/adding-content-protection-rules/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) and [shortcodes](https://profilepress.com/article/wordpress-content-restriction-shortcodes/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
-You can restrict content including pages, child pages, posts, custom post types, categories, tags and custom taxonomies based on their user roles, usernames, email address, and logged-in status.
+You can restrict content including pages, child pages, posts, custom post types, categories, tags and custom taxonomies based on their membership plans, user roles, usernames, and logged-in status.

-ProfilePress also lets you:
+= Detailed eCommerce Reports =

+We provide a complete reports section where you can Keep track of your earnings, refunds, sales, and more.
+You can view reports for any period or drill down to specific membership plans.

+= Other Payment & Membership Features =

+* Complete customer management to view and manage detailed records of all customers and their order history.
+* Collect EU Vat or Tax from your users depending on their location, with complete control over tax rates and who to charge.
 * Disable the admin bar and restrict access to the WordPress dashboard based on user roles.
-* Redirect the WordPress default login page (wp-login.php) to your custom login, registration page and password reset pages.
+* Redirect the WordPress default login page (wp-login.php) to your custom login, registration page, and password reset pages.

 = Email Customizer =

 Customize the email templates for each email that can be sent to users and administrators.
-You also have the flexibility of changing the sender name and email address as well as activate and deactivate the email type that can be sent.
+You also have the flexibility of changing the sender name and email address and activating and deactivating the email type that can be sent.

-### Powerful Premium Addons
+### Powerful Premium Features

-Extend the capabilities of ProfilePress with our powerful addons.
+Extend the capabilities of ProfilePress with our powerful addons and remove the additional 2% Stripe processing fee.

 * [Custom Fields](https://profilepress.com/addons/custom-fields/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) – Collect additional information from users besides the standard profile data.
 * [Email Confirmation](https://profilepress.com/addons/email-confirmation/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) – Ensure registered users confirm their email addresses before they can log in.
 * [User Moderation](https://profilepress.com/addons/user-moderation/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) – Decide whether to approve newly registered users or not.
 You can also block and unblock users at any time.
-* [Social Login](https://profilepress.com/addons/social-login/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) – Let users register & login to your site via Facebook, Twitter, Google, LinkedIn, GitHub and VK.
+* [Social Login](https://profilepress.com/addons/social-login/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) – Let users register & login to your site via Facebook, Twitter, Google, LinkedIn, GitHub, and VK.
 * [Two-Factor Authentication (2FA)](https://profilepress.com/addons/2fa/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) – Adds an additional layer of security to users accounts by requiring more than just a password to log in.
 * [Passwordless Login](https://profilepress.com/addons/passwordless-login/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) – Let users log in to your site via a one-time URL sent to their email addresses.
-* [WooCommerce](https://profilepress.com/addons/woocommerce/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) – Manage WooCommerce billing and shipping fields, replace WooCommerce login and edit account forms in checkout and “My Account” pages with that of ProfilePress.
+* [WooCommerce](https://profilepress.com/addons/woocommerce/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) – Manage WooCommerce billing and shipping fields, replace WooCommerce login and edit account forms in checkout and "My Account" pages with that of ProfilePress.
 * [Google reCAPTCHA](https://profilepress.com/addons/recaptcha/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) – Protect your forms against spam and bot attacks.
 * [Site Creation](https://profilepress.com/addons/site-creation/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) – Allow users to create new sites on a multisite network via a registration form powered by ProfilePress.
 * [Mailchimp](https://profilepress.com/addons/mailchimp/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) – Subscribe members to your Mailchimp audiences when they register and automatically sync profile changes with Mailchimp.